amzn/selling-partner-api-samples/use-cases/merchant-fulfillment/README.md

 ### 1 - Retrieve an order

 Upon an ORDER_CHANGE notification for unshipped MFN orders, the Orders API is used to retrieve the order details.

+#### Step-by-step:
+1. **Initialize API Client:** The API client of OrdersAPI is initialized with the Refresh Token and the Region.
+2. **Get Order:** The Orders API getOrder operation is called using the orderId from the ORDER_CHANGE notification.
+3. **Create the order processing class:** The MfnOrder class is instantiated with the order items from getOrder and the shipping address.
+4. **Return MfnOrder object** The MfnOrder object created is returned for further processing of the Merchant Fulfillment Workflow.

 **Java**